Your life tracking assessment

-This type of stress is temporary in nature and often occurs in response to a challenge or a moment when we are asking ourselves, or being asked, to step up in some way.
-It can be energising if it is managed well.
+This type of stress is temporary and often arises in response to a challenge or a moment when we’re asked to step up.
+It can be leveraged to achieve your best and is most energising when paired with a mindset that views stress as enhancing.

-The following questions will give you a way to landmark the impacts of stress in your life right now, to reflect on how things have changed over time, and to clarify where you would like to make improvements going forward.
+The following questions will give you a way to landmark the impacts of pressure and opportunity in your life right now, to reflect on how things have changed over time, and to clarify where you would like to make improvements going forward.

 These questions are designed to elicit your subjective responses, how you feel about your experience.
 They will give you a snapshot of how you see and feel things today.
 The benefit is that this captures your lived experience in the moment and provides a marker you can revisit over time.
 The limitation is that it is not scientific or diagnostic, and your responses may shift depending on mood, memory, or circumstances.